PoCInnovation/Workshops/software/10.Neo4j/README.md

 To do that :
 - Create a [type](https://www.typescriptlang.org/docs/handbook/2/objects.html) `BooksPropertiesI` which define all your fields and their type according to the previous schema.

-> :bulb: You must add a property `id` of type `string` to recognize books that has common values.
+> 💡 You must add a property `id` of type `string` to recognize books that has common values.

 - Create an empty interface named `BooksRelationNodesI` to store all your relation, we will fill it later.
 - Create a [type]([type](https://www.typescriptlang.org/docs/handbook/2/objects.html)) `BooksInstance`, which will be equal to the generic type `NeogmaInstance`,  filled with the types we previously defined.